james-see/python-examples/README.md

 # python-examples
-This is a colletion of python examples I created for some key libraries in Python that I use all the time.
+This is a collection of python examples I created for some key libraries in Python that I use all the time.

 It is a way for me to remember and hopefully get others started.